Elipkm/event-catalog/README.md

 # event-catalog
-Angular App to view different websites in one app
+Angular App to take custom screenshots of different websites in one app.

 Run commands from project root.
 Run Backend: